xcart/xcart-docs/_pages/kb_en/migration/migration-from-xcart4/step2/migration-process.md

 ## Step 5 - Enable

-At the fifth step, the wizard will provide you with a list of X-Cart 5 addons that have to be enabled in order to match X-Cart 4 functionality:
+In the fifth step, the wizard will provide you with a list of X-Cart 5 addons that have to be enabled in order to match X-Cart 4 functionality:
 ![mw_8.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_8.png)

 Click **Enable and continue**.